 The malpractice insurance can be termed as the insurance that is taken and purchased by the medical professionals and experts to safeguard themselves against professional Liability.
 This is a type of insurance product that offers protection to doctors, medical professionals and experts from those patients who initiate legal case or suit against them on account for medical negligence on their part.

 This kind of insurance product helps in the risk transfer function.
 They help in the risk transfer of liabilities from the medical experts or practitioners to the third party.
 The third-party can be categorized as banks and insurance companies.
-The third-party executes the risk transfer function by the means of a contract between them and the medical experts which details the terms and conditions of the insurance, claim limit, and the cost of the policy.
+The third-party executes the risk transfer function by means of a contract between them and the medical experts, which details the terms and conditions of the insurance, claim limit, and the cost of the policy.

 Types of Malpractice Insurance

 It is generally of two types.
 They can be categorized as occurrence-based policies and claims-based policies.

 The occurrence-based policies help in claims settlement as and when they occur during the tenure of the policy.
 It is not dependent when the claims are made.
 The occurrence-based policies are termed as long-tail policies.
 The long-tail policies remain in force even if the insurance company has closed its business or the medical expert has changed his jobs or place of practice.